-But fashion can be just as elusive as the highlights in the false eyes on butterfly wings.
+But fashion can be just as deceptive as the highlights in the false eyes on a moth’s wings.
 It’s a mirror that can distort reality and raises questions of authenticity and truth.
-Even though the expectations are higher on fashion today to take its responsibility when it comes to sexism, racism, and environmental issues, it is always going to be characterized by its escapist nature and its ability to generate illusions.
-When speaking about fashion’s symbiotic relationship to identity, we can look back at Alexander McQueen’s 2001 spring/summer collection, where the designer seated the audience around a mirrored cube for what was to become an immortal catwalk show performance.
+Even though the expectations are higher on fashion today to take more of a responsibility when it comes to sexism, racism and environmental issues, it is always going to be characterized by its escapist nature and its ability to generate illusions.
+When speaking about fashion’s symbiotic relationship to identity, we can look back at Alexander McQueen’s 2001 Spring/Summer ‘VOSS’ collection, where the designer seated the audience around a mirrored cube for what was to become an immortal catwalk show performance.
 Before the cube revealed a setting reminiscent of a padded cell in a mental hospital, the guests had to stare at their own reflections in the mirrors.
-When the show was on, models acted as they were trapped inside the box, unable to see through the glass.
-At the end, writer Michelle Olley became the centerpiece, her masked head attached to a breathing tube with moths and butterflies fluttering around her curvaceous naked body.
-As much as being discussed as a mirror of society, clothing keeps being described as a visual mirror of our inner lives, a way to articulate our identities through self-fashioning and there are lots of space inside this box of reflections (that constitutes fashion) for alternative visions of ourselves.
+When the show began, models acted as if they were trapped inside the box, unable to see through the glass.
+At the end, writer Michelle Olley became the centerpiece; her masked head attached to a breathing tube with moths and butterflies fluttering around her curvaceous naked body.
+As much as being discussed as a mirror of society, clothing continues to be described as a visual mirror of our inner lives, a way to articulate our identities through self-fashioning.
+And there is a lot of space inside this box of reflections, that constitutes fashion, for alternative visions of ourselves.